Visiting Waddesdon with your dog

 As not all visitors are dog-loving people and to help protect our beautiful surroundings we just ask that you adhere to our dos and don'ts for bringing your dog.

-- You can enjoy outdoor refreshment with your dog at the Stables Courtyard and Coffee Bar.
+- you can enjoy outdoor refreshment with your dog at the Stables courtyard, Manor Terrace and Manor Shop courtyard

-- Please clear up after your dog and use one of our bins.
-Please note that additional dog waste bins are being added around the main grounds, please ask at the Welcome Pavilion or use our dog map for nearest locations.
+- please clear up after your dog and use one of our bins.
+Help us protect all visitors against dangers such as toxocariasis by doing so.
+Please ask at the Welcome Pavilion or use our dog map for nearest locations

 We're incredibly excited about allowing dogs into the grounds and we know that it makes a huge difference to your day out.